kiffoh/messaging-app-mongoDB/README.md

 # **EasyMessage - Messaging App (Backend)**

 **EasyMessage** is a web application for direct and group messaging, inspired by WhatsApp.
-This project is one of the penultimate project in the Odin Project[https://www.theodinproject.com/lessons/nodejs-messaging-app], and as part of the learning process, I have reinforced my knowledge on authentification, media-sharing whilst developing knowledge for real time server-client updates.
+This project is one of the final projects in the [Odin Project](https://www.theodinproject.com/lessons/nodejs-messaging-app).
+As part of the learning process, I have reinforced my knowledge on authentification, media-sharing whilst enhancing my skills in real-time server-client communication.

 The backend is built using Node.js and utilises the Prisma ORM for database management.
-It is responsible for handling requests from the frontend (RESTful API), setting up and maintaining the database, and managing WebSocket connections for real-time messaging.
+It is responsible for handling requests from the frontend (RESTful API), setting up and maintaining the database, and managing Socket.IO connections for real-time messaging.

 ### Core Features

 - 🔐 **Secure Authentication**: JWT-based user authentication
-- 💬 **Real-time Messaging**: Instant message delivery using WebSocket
+- 💬 **Real-time Messaging**: Instant message delivery using Socket.IO
 - 👥 **Group Chats**: Support for multiple users in conversations
 - 📸 **Media Sharing**: Image upload and sharing capabilities
 - 👤 **User Profiles**: Customisable user profiles with avatars
 - 📱 **Direct Messages**: One-to-one private conversations

 # Quick Start
-The website is live on [https://messaging-app-client-eight.vercel.app/].
-Log in with the provided credentials to explore the features of the full-stack application:
+[The website is live](https://messaging-app-client-eight.vercel.app/).
+Log in with the demo credentials to explore the features of the full-stack application:
 - **username**: guest
 - **password**: iamaguest